To,

 Member |

-of Non-Executive - Independent Director on November 08, 2023 and her directorship was
+of Non-Executive - Independent Director with effect from November 08, 2023.
+Her

-v. +Mr. Sandeep Jamnadas Merchantwas appointed as an Additional Director in the
+iv. + Mr. Sandeep Jamnadas Merchant was appointed as an Additional Director in the

-category of Non-Executive - Independent Director on November 08, 2023 and his directorship
+category of NonExecutive - Independent Director with effect from November 08, 2023.
+His

 D. MEETING OF INDEPENDENT DIRECTORS: